 To give a first glimpse of how an autarkic system can cut through the complex mess of problems that affect cities today, it is enlightening to consider what issues simply disappear as side effects of going autarkic:

-- When trade is not a major part of a city’s economy (let’s say ≤5% of GDP), the danger of economic turmoil due to conditions that can’t be influenced of controlled by the city vanishes.
+When external trade is not a major part of a city’s economy (let’s say ≤5% of GDP), the danger of economic turmoil due to conditions that can’t be influenced or controlled by the city vanishes.
 Likewise, the necessity to attract foreign investment and industries with “favourable” conditions with respect to tax and workforce vanishes.

-- When you solve sanitation with a household-level technology like urine-separating dry toilets, the need for central wastewater processing plants vanishes.
-For cities without proper wastewater treatment, waterway pollution vanishes.
-Domestic freshwater demand goes down a lot.
+When you solve sanitation with a household-level technology like urine-separating dry toilets, the need for central wastewater processing plants vanishes.
+For cities without proper wastewater treatment, river pollution is greatly reduced.
+Also, domestic freshwater demand goes down a lot.
 The need to manufacture or import nitrogen and phosphorus fertilizer is nearly eliminated because urine is perfect for both.
 It is utterly amazing how a technology as wasteful and damaging as the flush toilet is still in use.

-- In an autarkic economy, full recycling is obligatory and necessarily local because no trash can be exported.
+In an autarkic economy, full recycling is obligatory and necessarily local because no trash can be exported.
 Single-use plastics cannot be efficiently recycled, esp. not with small-scale local technology, so they will simply fall out of use.
-The same applies to single-use paper such as cardboard packaging.
+The same applies to single-use paper such as cardboard packaging and newspapers.
 All associated problems of freshwater pollution, ocean pollution, air pollution through incinerators etc. also vanish.
 With single-use plastics and paper gone and household composting in place, household trash collection becomes a simple affair.
 Volume will be so low that citizens can simply drop off a bucket at the neighbourhood recycling site every four weeks, or request the pickup of bulky items on demand.

-When all products have to be manufactured within city limits to be commercially sellable in the city, unemployment vanishes.
+When all products have to be manufactured within city limits to be sellable in the city, unemployment vanishes.

-- When a city’s citizens consume only products from local manufacturing (and while raw materials might have been manufactured outside, they are permanently recycled locally), the city does no longer contribute to wealth and income inequality.
+When a city’s citizens consume only products from local manufacturing, the city does no longer contribute to wealth and income inequality.
 Because the local companies will not be multinational businesses owned by billionaires.

-- If a city does not allow the sale of goods or services by non-local companies, all advertising by these has zero effect and is worth nothing.
-This will prevent future issues with data abuse, privacy breaches, AI ethics etc..
+If a city does not allow the sale of goods or services by non-local companies, all advertisements by these have zero effect and are worth nothing.
+This will prevent future issues with data abuse, privacy breaches, AI ethics, excessive visual pollution etc…

-- Since an autarkic economy is limited to the resourced already in place, internal market prices will be seriously affected, even to the point where recycling decades old trash from landfills becomes “profitable”.
-Solving issues of long-term environmental pollution landfill leaching.
-(Perhaps, collecting trash from the environment and oceans should be an exception from the rule of autarky, since it is a net benefit to the cleaned-up environment.)
+Since an autarkic economy is limited to the resources within city limits, internal market prices will be seriously affected, even to the point where recycling decades old trash from landfills becomes “profitable”.
+Solving issues of long-term environmental pollution through landfill leaching.
+(Perhaps, collecting trash from the surrounding environment and oceans should be an exception from the resource autarky principle, since it is a net benefit to the cleaned-up environment.)